 “When it comes to a Region 8 Administrator, the President and Administrator Pruitt might consider a non-traditional candidate – someone who knows the issues but doesn’t have industry or special interest lobbying baggage,” said Amy Oliver Cooke, Executive Vice President of the Independence Institute, a libertarian think tank in Denver, told Western Wire via email.
 A candidate should be “someone who has proven that he or she shares the Administration’s priorities of energy dominance and responsible environmental stewardship and can be a strong manager of a large agency.”

-And at least two regional EPA offices will have their hands full with EPA disaster responses, including Region 4’s new administrator, who oversees Florida and other states impacted by Hurricane Irma.
+Additionally, at least two regional EPA offices will be actively involved in disaster responses, including the new administrator for Region 4, overseeing Florida and other states impacted by Hurricane Irma.

-Region 4 administers agency activities in eight states including Kentucky, Tennessee, North and South Carolina, Mississippi, Alabama, Georgia, and Florida.
+Region 4 oversees EPA activities in eight states: Kentucky, Tennessee, North Carolina, South Carolina, Mississippi, Alabama, Georgia, and Florida.